 Mr. Leiv Rieger of inCTRl Solutions mentions that, the most commonly used wastewater treatment methods in Africa are waste stabilization ponds and activated sludge systems.
 However, a large diversity between countries and regions exists.
 “Moreover, the need for potable water will drive the development of customized decentralized solutions in rural areas whereas urbanized cities will see an increase in resource efficient treatment technologies,” he adds.

 In Mr. Rieger’s opinion, the critical challenge for introducing innovative wastewater treatment solutions is the education of operators and engineers.
-“Typically, the more efficient the treatment technology, the higher the demands in terms of training and education; we offer a special simulation software called SIMBA# classroom to help train the operators of the future.
-By running simulations, the users learn to better understand the interactions between different unit processes and influent and temperature variations.
-Our software allows the user to try out various operational settings to mitigate process upsets in a risk-free virtual environment,” affirms Mr. Rieger.
+“Typically, the more efficient the treatment technology, the higher the demands in terms of training and education,” affirms Mr. Rieger.

 We look at 3 of the top water treatment methods available today